haiwera-silk-cd/magento-devdocs/guides/v2.0/cloud/access-acct/first-time-deploy.md

 		  Identity added: /home/magento_user/.ssh/id_rsa (/home/magento_user/.ssh/id_rsa)

-For more information on setting up SSH, see [Enable SSH keys]({{ page.baseurl }}/cloud/before/before-workspace-ssh.html) as part of your local setup.
+For more information on setting up SSH, see [启用ssh密钥登录]({{ page.baseurl }}/cloud/before/before-workspace-ssh.html) as part of your local setup.

 ### SSH and pull the Git branch {#git}